Planes, trains, automobiles..and transfers!

 Live music in Geneva City & beyond

-If you’re a fan of live music here’s a selection of gigs and concerts in the Geneva area that’ll get you dancing in the aisles:
+If you’re a fan of live music, here’s a selection of gigs, concerts and music festivals in the Geneva area that’ll get you dancing in the aisles and in the field:

 So there you have it.
 On the face of it, Geneva might not be the most exciting city break destination, but dig a little deeper and this discreet lakeside city will open up its world of music, food and culture for you.